Jens Hillje, Alessandro Renda (DE/IT)

 A ZONA K project

-Jens Hillje (Germany, 1968) studied applied arts at the University of Perugia from 1989 to 1995, continuing his studies in Hildesheim and Berlin.
-Since 1990 he has been working in the German independent theatre scene as actor, author and director.
-In 1996, together with Thomas Ostermeier, he founded the space ‘Barracke’ at the Deutsches Theater.
-From 1999 until 2009 he was chief dramaturg and member of the artistic direction of the Schaubühne in Berlin with Thomas Ostermeier and choreographer Sasha Waltz: with them he created a permanent dance and drama ensemble of international importance.
-As dramaturg, he worked with leading European theatre figures: in addition to Ostermeier, Yael Ronen, Falk Richter, Luk Perceval, Sebastian Nübling, Nurkan Erpulat.
-During his time at the Schaubühne, Jens Hillje created the F.I.N.D Festival in 2000.
-The festival for international and contemporary playwrights presented emerging authors from the theatre scene and today is one of the most renowned festivals in Germany.
+Jens Hillje (Germany, 1968) has worked in the German independent theatre scene since 1990 as actor, author and director.
+In 1996 he founded the space ‘Barracke’ at the Deutsches Theater together with Thomas Ostermeier.
+From 1999 until 2009 he was chief dramaturg and member of the artistic direction of the Schaubühne in Berlin with Thomas Ostermeier and choreographer Sasha Waltz.
+As dramaturg, he works with the leading figures of European theatre.
+He created the F.I.N.D Festival in 2000 at the Schaubühne, one of the most renowned festivals in Germany.
 Since the 2013/14 season, Jens Hillje has been co-artistic director and Chief-dramaturg of the Gorki, together with Shermin Langhoff.
-Since 2021 he has been free dramaturg.
+Since 2021 he has been a free dramaturg.
 In summer 2019, he was awarded the Golden Lion for Lifetime Achievement at the Venice Biennale.